 Beauty facts!
-Physical sunscreens typically leave behind a white cast, unless you are using a tinted product or one that uses nanotechnology to break down particles.
-Also, while physical sunscreens are branded as “natural,” most aren’t and need to be processed with synthetic chemicals in order for sunscreen to glide smoothly onto your skin.
+Physical sunscreens typically leave behind a white cast, unless you’re using a tinted product or one that uses nanotechnology to break down particles.
+Also, while physical sunscreens are branded as “natural,” most are not and need to be processed with synthetic chemicals in order to glide smoothly onto your skin.

 Chemical (organic) sunscreen

-All the other active ingredients that aren’t zinc or titanium are considered chemical sunscreens ingredients.
-Chemical sunscreens absorb into your skin like lotion instead of forming a barrier on top of the skin.
+All active ingredients that aren’t zinc or titanium are considered chemical sunscreens ingredients.
+Chemical sunscreens absorb into your skin like lotion instead of forming a barrier on top of your skin.
 These active ingredients “cause a chemical reaction that converts the UV light into heat so that it can’t harm the skin,” explains Chheda.

 Best chemical sunscreens

-Chheda encourages her patients to use whichever kind they prefer but cautions that when opting for a purely physical sunscreen, you need to look for one with at least a 10 percent concentration of zinc oxide in order to get broad-spectrum coverage.
+Chheda encourages her patients to use whichever kind they prefer but cautions that when opting for a purely physical sunscreen, you need to look for one with at least a 10% concentration of zinc oxide to get broad-spectrum coverage.

 “I wear sunscreen 365 days a year,” Frey says.
 “I brush my teeth in the morning and I put on my sunscreen.”

 Whether you’re spending the afternoon in the sun or not, make sure you’re applying enough sunscreen for it to actually be effective — most of us don’t.
-Frey and Chheda both say that the average person in a bathing suit needs a full ounce (or a full shot glass) to cover all exposed areas, including your face, every two hours.
-To make reapplying easier, try a spray sunscreen like Banana Boat Sun Comfort Spray SPF 50 ($7.52).
+Frey and Chheda both say that the average person in a bathing suit needs a full ounce (or a full shot glass) to cover all exposed areas, including your face, every 2 hours.

-If you’re at the beach for the day with your family — say six hours out in the sun — each person needs at least a three-ounce bottle all to themselves.
+If you’re at the beach for the day with your family — say, 6 hours out in the sun — each person needs at least a 3-ounce bottle all to themselves.
 If you’re not in the water, throw on a shirt and hat and sit in the shade.
 Every bit of coverage makes a difference.

-People with dark skin tones or those who tan easily shouldn’t skimp either.
+People with dark skin tones and those who tan easily shouldn’t skimp, either.

 “Your skin tone shouldn’t decide how much sunscreen you wear.
 Everyone, regardless of skin color, should apply an adequate amount of sunscreen to ensure full protection,” Chheda advises.
-Skin cancer survival rates are lower in nonwhite populations, which may be due to the belief that darker skin tones don’t need sunscreen.
+Skin cancer survival rates are lower in People of Color, which may be due to inequities in screening care or the

 Even if you’re not spending the afternoon at the pool, you’re still guaranteed to come into contact with UV rays through the window or by peeking outside.
-Studies show that daily use of sunscreen can significantly lower your risk for skin cancer and aging skin (defined by wrinkles, hyperpigmentation, and dark spots).
+Studies show that daily use of sunscreen can significantly lower your risk of skin cancer and

 Reapplication reminders: Always reapply sunscreen.
-Aim for every two hours if you’re outside.
-What you initially put on can move or shift throughout the day.
+Aim for every 2 hours if you’re outside.
+The sunscreen you initially put on can move or shift throughout the day.
 It also takes about 20 minutes for sunscreen to work.
-If your sunscreen has thicker zinc oxide, you may be able to get away with less sunscreen, but if you’re unsure, don’t risk it!
+If your sunscreen has thicker zinc oxide, you may be able to get away with using less sunscreen, but if you’re unsure, don’t risk it!

-As far as sun protection goes, according to Frey, the only real difference between face and body sunscreen is the size bottle it’s sold in.
+As far as sun protection goes, according to Frey, the only real difference between face and body sunscreen is the size of the bottle it’s sold in.
 You don’t need to buy a separate bottle of sunscreen for your face if you don’t want to.
-There are some great combo products labeled for face and body such as La Roche-Posay Anthelios SPF 60 ($35.99).
+There are some great combo products labeled for face and body, such as La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60.

 That said, your face is often more sensitive than the rest of your body, so many people prefer a lightweight, nongreasy sunscreen formulated specifically for the face, especially for everyday wear.
 These are less likely to clog pores, cause breakouts, or irritate skin.
-Neutrogena Sheer Zinc Dry Touch SPF 50 ($6.39) fits these criteria nicely.
+Neutrogena Sheer Zinc Face Mineral Sunscreen SPF 50 fits these criteria nicely.

-Stick sunscreens, such as Neutrogena Ultra Sheer Stick Face and Body SPF 70 ($8.16), make a nice on-the-go alternative and are easy to apply to the delicate skin around your eyes.
+Stick sunscreens, such as Neutrogena Ultra Sheer Face and Body Stick SPF 70, make a nice on-the-go alternative and are easy to apply to the delicate skin around your eyes.

 For babies and kids, as well as those with sensitive skin, dermatologists recommend physical sunscreens since they’re much less likely to cause rashes or other allergic reactions.
-For little ones, a hypoallergenic sunscreen formulated with zinc oxide such as Thinkbaby SPF 50 ($7.97) is a great choice.
+For little ones, a hypoallergenic sunscreen formulated with zinc oxide, such as Thinkbaby SPF 50, may be a great choice.

-Since it can be hard for kids who are a bit older to sit still for sunscreen applications, spray sunscreens, such as Supergoop Antioxidant-Infused Sunscreen Mist SPF 30 ($19), can make the process less of a chase.
+Since it can be hard for kids who are a bit older to sit still for sunscreen applications, a spray sunscreen such as Supergoop Antioxidant-Infused Sunscreen Mist SPF 30 can make the process less of a chase.
 Be sure to hold the nozzle close and spray until the skin glistens to be sure you’re applying enough.

-All of the dermatologists we spoke to stressed that the active ingredients in sunscreen are vigorously tested for safety by the FDA.
-That said, they agree chemical absorbers are more likely to cause skin irritation, so if you have a skin condition like eczema or rosacea, or if you’re prone to allergic reactions, stick with sunscreens that use zinc oxide and titanium dioxide.
+All the dermatologists we spoke to stressed that the active ingredients in sunscreen are vigorously tested for safety by the FDA.
+But they agree that chemical absorbers are more likely to cause skin irritation, so if you have a skin condition such as eczema or rosacea or you’re prone to allergic reactions, stick with sunscreens that use zinc oxide and titanium dioxide.

 If you have questions about sunscreen safety, Dustin J. Mullens, a dermatologist in Scottsdale, Arizona, recommends checking out the Environmental Working Group’s sunscreen guide, which gives safety ratings to hundreds of sunscreens based on scientific data and literature.